14th February 2019

-You might be considering getting your pet spayed or neutered, especially if they’ve reached puberty.
+You might be considering getting your dog spayed or neutered, especially if they’ve reached puberty.
 There are quite a lot of things to consider before going ahead with it, as once it’s done you won’t be able to reverse the procedure.

 What is neutering?